 You’d think someone like Heather, who was born and raised in California, has been a birder her entire life, but that isn’t the case.

 Before she became an avid birder, Heather was in the circus.

 She was just out of college, played the bass guitar and decided to play music as a career.

 Heather saw an ad in a music school she was attending in Hollywood, California: Tour with the circus and live on a train.

 So, she toured with the circus for six years.

 Heather wasn’t a birder then.

 But wishes she were because they traveled to every state.

 “I left the circus just before turning 30.
-I knew if I didn’t leave then, I might never leave because I was having too much fun!
+I knew if I didn’t leave then, then I might never leave because I was having too much fun!
 There were others things I wanted to do with my life, even if I didn’t know exactly what they were yet.”